+I + REQ108 - Processed information must be kept secure.

+Image: Free secure → Free

-- + REQ108 Processed information must be kept secure. - + REQ109 All transactions must be secure. - + REQ110- Wherever possible existing security definitions should be used. - + REQ111 Physical storage locations should be secure.
++ REQ110- Wherever possible existing security definitions should be used.

+✔ + REQ111 - Physical storage locations should be secure.

 Requirement Sources

 Much of the literature on requirements development talks of 'gathering' requirements, which implies that the analyst is walking through an orchard picking low hanging fruit.
 In practice the process is quite the opposite and the requirement analyst needs to have all the skills and tenacity of a detective to discover the sources of requirements.
 The requirement sources and the documents and artifacts that are discovered are first class citizens and can be modeled in Enterprise Architect to provide a register of the requirement sources.
 This is a list of common requirements sources: